johnmatter/mltemplate/README.md

 2. Update metadata: Edit `plugin-metadata.json` with your plugin information
 3. Customize parameters: Add your parameters to the processor and GUI
 4. Implement your effect: Replace the basic gain effect in `processStereoEffect()` with your DSP
+5. Add custom fonts (optional): Use the font embedding system for custom typography
-5. Build: Use the standard build process
+6. Build: Use the standard build process
-5. Test: Use the integrated CLAP development tools
+7. Test: Use the integrated CLAP development tools

 ## CLAP Development Tools